Monitor Texas's open agencies—before encryption spreads

 • Burleson Police — 8 talkgroups

-The NTIRN encryption wave is particularly concerning because it happened quietly, without the public debate seen in cities like Denver or San Francisco.
-Community members should attend local council meetings to push for transparency policies.
+The NTIRN encryption wave happened without the public debate that preceded encryption decisions in Denver or San Francisco.
+Residents in affected communities should attend local council meetings and demand transparency policies before more agencies join.

 The Brazos County Warning